 E5.
 Exposure to radiation can also induce non-lethal changes to cell constituents, including DNA lesions.
 Different consequences can occur following such an event: the cell is successfully repaired (i.e. it returns to normal); or the cell remains unrepaired or is misrepaired (i.e. it remains abnormal).
 The human body's immune system is very effective in detecting and destroying abnormal cells.
 However, any abnormal cells that escape the immune defence over time may proliferate and contribute to carcinogenesis or hereditary effects.
-Such effects are called "stochastic" effects and are characterized by an increased incidence with increased dose to an exposed population but are indistinguishable from similar effects, most recently in [U7, U8, U9], and has also considered some key issues in this area that require further scientific attention [U10, U15].
+Such effects are called "stochastic" effects and are characterized by an increased incidence with increased dose to an exposed population but are indistinguishable from similar effects that occur in the absence of exposure.
+The Committee has conducted extensive reviews on these effects, most recently in [U7, U8, U9], and has also considered some key issues in this area that require further scientific attention [U10, U15].
 Findings from these past reviews related to the most relevant health consequences of radiation from the FDNPS accident are recapitulated below, updated as appropriate with more recent information.